 It is recommended to add 3 to 5 layers of coat, it should be added lightly or somewhat thin each time to avoid dripping while focusing on painting differences if any between the new paint and the old paint.
 A 1k clear coat can be used.
 Wait up to 10 minutes in between coats depending on weather conditions and the thickness of the paint.
 Also keep in mind that you can choose to either paint with a brush or with a spray can, whichever you find to be comfortable and affordable if you are on a budget.

-Once your clear coat is dry, you would have successfully replaced your clear coat.
+Once your clear coat is dry, you will have successfully replaced your clear coat.
 Clear coats are different from primers and sealants in that their main purpose is to apply durability and gloss to your painting while providing it with a great finish.

 Clearcoat is also applied depending on the type of surface you’re working on and steps may vary a little since clear coats can be added to walls, woods, cars, and other different types of surface.